Krzysztof Kasprzak: Career

 Kasprzak became the European Champion in 2003 after winning the 2003 Individual Speedway European Championship.
 He also made his British speedway debut after joining Poole Pirates and won the Polish pairs championship.
 The following year in 2004, he broke into the Poland team, representing them in the 2004 Speedway World Cup and finished runenr-up in the Polish U21 championships.

-In 2005, he won European Pairs Championship and Under-21 World Cup for Poland.
+In 2005, Kasprzak won European Pairs Championship and Under-21 World Cup for Poland.
 He also won the 2005 Speedway Under-21 World Championship after the meeting was stopped early after just 12 heats due to heavy rain and dangerous track conditions.
 Kasprzak and Tomáš Suchánek both finished on 8 points after three rides and Kasprzak was declared the winner after coin flipping.

-He had been a wild card rider in four Speedway Grand Prix, in 2004 and 2007 at Bydgoszcz and in 2005 and 2006 at Wrocław and then became a permanent rider for the 2008 series after being awarded a wild card place.
+Kasprzak had been a wild card rider in four Speedway Grand Prix, in 2004 and 2007 at Bydgoszcz and in 2005 and 2006 at Wrocław and then became a permanent rider for the 2008 series after being awarded a wild card place.
 His second place in the 2007 Polish Grand Prix was one of the reasons he was given the chance.